sergio7174/bookAditsSer/README.md

 - User registration and login
 - Authentication using JWT Tokens
-- Add, edit, delete SUBJECTS
+- Add, edit, delete books
 - Search Live
 - 404 Page and many more
 - Responsive Design